 |Qualitative Research Methods for Public Health

-Producing a final, high-quality, written product developed during the Integrative Learning Experience in your last semester will allow you to synthesize the skills you have learned throughout the program.
+Producing a final, high-quality, written product developed during the Integrative Learning Experience (PUB-790) in the last semester will allow students to synthesize the skills learned throughout the program.

 For all Master of Public Health course descriptions, please refer to the Graduate Course Catalog.

 Did You Know?
 Dr. Willis completed a W.K.
 Kellogg Foundation Community Health Scholars postdoctoral fellowship at the University of Michigan focused on community-based participatory research.

 Did You Know?
 Dr. Osezua also works as an independent public health consultant for various non-profit organizations across the country.